Kurento/kurento/static/kms-development-guide.md

 apt-get update
 ```

-**Note 1**: Run only _one_ of the lines that set the variable `REPO`.
+**Note**: Run only _one_ of the lines that set the variable `REPO`.
 The suffix `-dev` indicates a development repository, and may contain unstable packages.
 For a production system, choose the repo without that suffix.

 Now, the fork packages can be installed from the Kurento repo.
 Run as root: